top of page

 Workout plans that use equipment you don’t have or incorporate a few exercises you hate easily throw you off track.

-Cleaning routines that include tasks that aren’t important to you or don’t make sense for your home make cleaning way harder.
+Cleaning routines that include tasks that aren’t important to you or don’t make sense for your home make cleaning complicated.

 Decluttering checklists that include lots of stuff you don’t even have make the whole process seem harder than it actually is.